-Dave recently took a lesson at the British School of Falconry.
+Dave recently took falconry lessons in Manchester at the British School of Falconry.
 The lesson was a Christmas present I gave him last year (he’s hard to buy for and I must admit, this was one of my better gifts).

 What I thought would be a fun, offbeat holiday gift turned into a day we’ll always remember.
 Who knows?
 With Christmas right around the corner, maybe we’ll get to see Haggis again next year.